inkblotty/my-work-action/README.md

 - `repo`
 The name of the repo where the PR should be created.

+- `secondary_prs_label`
+The label to query for PRs that should be counted as secondary work (reviews and commits, but not created).

 - `timespan` (optional)
 Number of days to query, with today as the end date.
 Defaults to 7 days.